ajaygunalan/robotic_arm/README.md

 ## To Do list

-* Write controllers to control the individual joint, & arm, in gazebo without using MoveIt.
+* Enable effort control for each joints with MoveIt-Gazebo setup.
-* Follow these tutorial below:
+P* Follow these tutorial below:

     1. [ROS Control + Gazebo](http://gazebosim.org/tutorials/?tut=ros_control)